ibhagwan/dots/README-vim.md

-g&                          " repeat last substitute on all lines :noh                        " remove highlighting of search matches :s/old/new/                 " replace first occurrence of old with new :s/old/new/g                " replace all old with new throughout line ('globally') :%s/old/new/g               " replace all old with new throughout file ('globally') :%s/old/new/gc              " replace all old with new throughout file with confirmations :%s/old/'&'/g               " surround all occurrences of old with ' (i.e. 'old')
+g&                          " repeat last substitute on all lines :noh                        " remove highlighting of search matches :s/old/new/                 " replace first occurrence of old with new :s/old/new/i                " replace first occurrence of old with new (case insensitive) :s/old/new/g                " replace all old with new throughout line ('globally') :%s/old/new                 " replace first occurrence of old with new throughout file :%s/old/new/g               " replace all old with new throughout file ('globally') :%s/old/new/gc              " replace all old with new throughout file with confirmations :%s/old/'&'/g               " surround all occurrences of old with ' (i.e. 'old')